-You see, when new hires are brought into any company their experience is highly influenced by those around them including their peers, manager, subordinates, HR and the executive leadership team including the CEO.
-These are the various touch points that a typical new hire “touches” when going through orientation.
-When it comes to crafting your new hire orientation training program you should take into consideration all of these touch points and how each can make the new hire orientation process that much more engaging.
+When new hires are brought into any company their experience is highly influenced by those around them including their peers, manager, subordinates, HR and the executive leadership team including the CEO.
+These are the various touch points that a typical new hire “touches” when going through new hire onboarding orientation.
+When it comes to crafting your new hire orientation onboarding program you should take into consideration all of these touch points and how each can make the new hire orientation process that much more engaging.

 New Hire Orientation Best Practices

-While the focus of your new hire training is to get your new hire acclimated with your company and services offering, you should still be open to and seeking out information and ideas from your new hires.
+While the focus of your new hire onboarding orientation is to get your new hire acclimated with your company and services offering, you should still be open to and seeking out information and ideas from your new hires.
 As they experience the “new hire journey” you should be asking for their feedback and ideas on how to improve the overall experience.
-Companies like Google and Zappos for example have employees on their staff where their primary function is to gather thoughts and ideas from their new hires on their experience assimilating into their new role and company.
+Companies like Google and Zappos are masters in gathering the thoughts and ideas from their new hires on their experience assimilating into their new role and company.
 These companies also incorporate executive leadership into this exercise.
-Think about it.
 This sends a strong message to the new hire that executive leadership values the feedback of their employees, even their new hires!
 This in turn plays a big role retaining employees because they feel comfortable and confident that they can speak open and freely with senior management.

 Integrate feedback sessions throughout your new hire orientation.
 Share the responsibility by empowering HR, peers, managers and executives the opportunity to host feedback sessions throughout and after the orientation has concluded.